How To Get Rid of Moths at Home

 - Inspect second-hand furniture and linen.
 It is a common way for clothes moths to enter your home.
 You can dry-clean linens & soft furnishings before using them.

 Try to get in the habit of regularly checking for holes in fabrics and carpets, and keep your rooms well-ventilated and dry.

 Problem with Moths in Dublin?
 Ask a Pest Control Specialist:

 Carpet Moths Treatments

-For small moth infestations, you can use some DIY products that kill or repel moths, such as Mothballs containing naphthalene.
-Contaminated items can also be treated with heat (e.g. tumble dryer) or cold (e.g. domestic freezer).
+For small moth infestations, you can use some DIY products that kill or repel moths, such as Mothballs containing naphthalene or Clothes Moths Killer Cassettes.
+You can also treat contaminated items with heat (e.g. tumble dryer) or cold (e.g. domestic freezer).

-Advice: You should vacuum all identified eggs and larvae.
-Particular attention should be paid to areas where lint accumulates (corners, baseboards, shelves, etc.).
-The vacuum cleaner bag should also be disposed of after cleaning.
+You should vacuum all identified eggs and larvae, and pay particular attention to areas where lint accumulates (corners, baseboards, shelves, etc.).
+Dispose of the vacuum cleaner bag after cleaning.
 All infested clothing, cloth, blankets and other fabrics should be cleaned or discarded.